Is Getting a Facial Good for Acne?

 The Essential Information

-- Your skin is not currently irritated, such as if you have a sunburn.
+- Your skin is not currently irritated, such as if you have a sunburn

 A facial is a skin care treatment performed by a trained esthetician or cosmetician in a beauty salon or spa.
 Most facials claim to leave the skin looking younger and more radiant, but some facials are specifically advertised to help clear the skin for people prone to acne.1

-The fact is that facials are problematic for most people with acne because many of the procedures physically irritate the skin.
+However, the fact is that facials are problematic for most people with acne because many of the procedures physically irritate the skin.
 Physical irritation is well-known to make acne worse.
 This is especially true if you have inflammatory acne, which is acne that tends to be red and sore.
 The vast majority of people with acne have inflammatory acne.

 However, if you only have mild, non-inflammatory acne, which is acne that is not red or sore and just shows up as tiny white or black dots on your skin, a facial might be a nice occasional addition to your skin-care routine.2